abhishekpaul77/Music-Website/README.md

 # Play the beat: Explore the Rhythm of Music

-🎶 Welcome to GrooveTunes, where the world of music comes alive through pixels and code.
+🎶 Welcome to Play the Beat, where the world of music comes alive through pixels and code.
 Immerse yourself in a digital symphony crafted with HTML, CSS, and JavaScript.

 ## Project Highlights
 🎵 **Discover Music Vibes:** Embark on a sonic journey through a stunning collection of melodies.
-GrooveTunes is your gateway to exploring tracks, albums, and artists in a visually enchanting environment.
+Play the Beat is your gateway to exploring tracks, albums, and artists in a visually enchanting environment.

 🔊 **Play Your Beat:** Dive into an immersive music player experience.
 Play, pause, skip – engage with the music and savor each note in a user-friendly interface that resonates with harmony.

 🎨 **Artistry in Design:** Witness the fusion of design aesthetics and music culture.
 The project showcases responsive design, fluid animations, and dynamic content, all harmonizing to create an engaging digital music haven.

-## Experience GrooveTunes
+## Experience Play the Beat

 🎵 **Run Locally:** Ready to explore the code or enhance the project?
 Follow these steps to run the project locally on your machine: